Make-School-Courses/QL-1.1-Quantitative-Reasoning/README.md

 ## Course Description

-The goal of Mathematical Thinking and Quantitative Reasoning is to help you develop intellectual mathematical abilities, and see mathematics as a method to address current problems.
-You will use Tukey’s state of the art data exploratory methods to analyze real data and learn from your findings.
+The goal of Mathematical Thinking and Quantitative Reasoning is to help students develop intellectual mathematical abilities as well as see mathematics as a method to address current problems including social problems.
+Understanding how people learn from data will change the way students think about the world.
+Students will use state of the art data exploratory methods to analyze real data.
+Topics will include modern statistical reasoning, statistical modeling, linear regression, statistical inference, logarithmic and exponential modeling, and the conditions for inference which must hold in order to use statistical procedures.
+Other topics include logical reasoning, analysis of arguments, probability.

-Understanding how people learn from data will change the way we think about the world.
-The topics you learn in this class will also help prepare you for mathmateical concepts in your technical classes, particularly those related to data science.

 ## Prerequisites: